pachterlab/CGP_2023/README.md

 meK-Means utilizes the [Monod](https://monod-examples.readthedocs.io/en/latest/) package for single-cell, CME-based inference.

 ## Repo Directory Contents
-1) `meKMeans_example_notebook.ipynb`: User demonstration notebook with examples for using meK-Means to cluster single-cell data.
+1) `meKMeans_example_notebook.ipynb`: User demonstration notebook with examples for using meK-Means to cluster single-cell RNA-seq data.

 2) **analysis_notebooks**
   *All analysis notebooks from which the paper figures were generated.*